 I store the camera in a warm place, usually inside a heated car for most of the time.
 Taking the camera out only when creating photographs helps.
 The camera electronics take time to reach the low surrounding temperature and before they do, I am usually done with my photography.
 This also keeps my camera and lens body comfortable to hold in bare hands, even in such freezing temperatures.

 I keep a charged spare battery in the inside pocket my jacket.
 In extremely low temperature, the battery runs out very fast.
+In fact, there still might be charge left in the battery but still it’ll act as if completely drained.
 Keeping it warm increases the number of clicks I can manage per full charge.
 Sometimes, I exchange the cold battery from camera with a warm battery from my jacket, even when there is enough juice left in the cold one.
 Repeating this keeps both the batteries performing well.
 For an otherwise normal camera, this is the first thing to die out in extremely cold weather.

 Next comes the camera body and lens body itself.
 I have many metal bodied lenses and cameras, which get very cold.
 I personally don’t prefer using my camera through gloves.
 Using rubber or silicon sleeves on metal cameras and lens bodies makes them slightly less uncomfortable to use.
 These after-market sleeves also provide some amount of protection from minor bumps and scratches.